parthasarathydNU/path-finder/README.md

 # Features to add

-1. Make the start and end points draggable
+1. Make the start and end points draggable - done
 2. Make the grid cells dynamic based on the viewport height and width
 3. Make it work on touch screen devices
 4. Let users control the grid dimension